-Trends in Community Health Part 2: Humanize Your Brand
+Trends in Community Hospitals Part 2: Humanize Your Brand

 The digital age has given patients the power to become more knowledgeable healthcare consumers.
 Technology is giving them access to online resources, allowing more financial responsibility for their own care and more non-traditional care choices.
 Meaning that the adage, “If you build it, they will come,” no longer holds true for community hospitals.
 Because of this, community hospitals are searching for new tactics to reach their patients.

 Frederick Swanston conducts an annual survey among hospital marketing managers to uncover some of the common issues facing community hospitals, and how marketing can help address these challenges.
 This is the second of three blog posts discussing what we uncovered in our ongoing research.

 Branding: Connect with Your Patients

 In our survey, we asked community hospital executives about the measurement and tracking of their brand strength.
 Only twenty percent of respondents reported tracking their hospital’s brand health, top-of-mind awareness and service line preference within the last year.
 Thirty-three percent of community health executives tracked preference among their competitive set and advertising recall, and less than fifty percent of our respondents have segmented their market by demographics and psychographics.
 By tracking these datasets more regularly, community hospitals would better understand their brand strengths and in turn create more compelling messaging that connects with consumers.